 I have noticed that many owners get anxious about whether they are feeding their puppy enough and question whether their pup is underweight for its age.
 If in doubt, definitely consult with your vet.
 Otherwise, providing you are paying close attention to the feeding guidelines (as outlined on your dog food packaging) and providing your puppy is eating it all each day then you shouldn’t worry.

 Cavapoo vs. Cockapoo size

 Cavapoos are often compared to Cockapoos as the two breeds look similar physically.
 Note, however, that the Cockapoo tends to be slightly larger in size, giving to the fact that the Cocker Spaniel (from which the Cockapoo takes a parent) is larger than the Cavalier Spaniel from which a Cavapoo is bred.
 If of interest, I wrote about Cavapoos vs. Cavapoos, and the differences between the two breeds.

 Cavapoos are on the smaller end of the scale when it comes to dog breeds, at around half the size of a labrador, and a third of the size of large breeds like the Great Dane.
 This makes them suited to relatively small homes and even apartments- which is why cavapoos are becoming very popular in urban areas.
-Quite a bit bigger than toy breeds like Chihuahua’s, cavapoos have long enough legs to be lightning fast and, despite being relatively small in stature, still need an hour’s exercise each day.
+Quite a bit bigger than toy breeds like Chihuahua’s, cavapoos have long enough legs to be lightning-fast and, despite being relatively small in stature, they still need an hour’s exercise each day.

 The cavapoo breed can range greatly in size and will largely be dependent on the size of its Poodle parent.
-By 10 months of age your cavapoo will be fully grown so you don’t need to worry about your puppy getting any bigger beyond this point.
+By 10 months of age, your cavapoo will be fully grown so you don’t need to worry about your puppy getting any bigger beyond this point.